-16.1 Speeches permitted before motion is moved and seconded
+16.1 No speeches until motion seconded

-Speeches are permitted before the mover has moved a proposal and explained the purpose of it and before the motion has been seconded and similarly when moving and seconding an amendment accordingly.
+No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded.

 16.2 Right to require motion in writing

 Unless notice of the motion has already been given, the Mayor may require it to be written down and handed to him before it is discussed.